-The one-market assumption directs our attention away from the conventional framework's curious proxies for competitive conditions (concentration ratios, Herfindahl indexes, and the like) to a more direct consideration of competition itself, both in the sense of action (competitive behavior) and in the sense of conditions (competitive potential).
-Competitive behavior is the attempt to attract and keep customers; competitive potential determines how strenuous the effort must be and how successful it is.
-The meaning of competitive behavior thus suggests lines of inquiry into competitive potential.
+The one-market assumption directs our attention away from the conventional framework's curious proxies for competitive conditions (concentration ratios, Herfindahl indexes, and the like) to a more direct consideration of competition itself, both in the sense of behavior and in the sense of conditions.
+Competitive behavior is the attempt to attract and keep customers; competitive conditions determine how strenuous the effort must be and how successful it is.
+The meaning of competitive behavior thus suggests lines of inquiry into competitive conditions.

 The initial attraction of S-C-P was its apparent shortcut past that inquiry.
-Instead of a research program concerned with the measurement of competitive potential, it held out the apparently easier targets of delineating local markets and measuring structure.
+Instead of a research program concerned with the direct measurement of competitive forces, it held out the apparently easier targets of delineating local markets and measuring structure.
 Experience proves that the apparent shortcut is a dead end.
 The one-market assumption suggests questions that, though more difficult to answer, go directly to the issues.
-It might even point us in the right direction.